fluent-cms/fluent-cms/doc/Concepts.md

 2. **Lookup Attributes**: Represent many-to-one relationships, where an entity references a single instance of another entity.
 3. **Crosstable Attributes**: Represent many-to-many relationships, where an entity references multiple instances of another entity.

-### Relationships

-Entities can have different types of relationships with other entities, implemented using lookup and crosstable attributes:

-1. **Many-to-One (Lookup)**: An entity has a many-to-one relationship with another entity.
-For example, a `Post` belongs to a `Category`, and a `Category` can have many `Posts`.
-This is implemented using a lookup attribute.
-2. **Many-to-Many (Crosstable)**: An entity has a many-to-many relationship with another entity.
-For example, a `Post` can have multiple `Authors`, and an `Author` can write multiple `Posts`.
-This is implemented using a crosstable attribute.

 ### Entities and Database Tables
-Direct Mapping: Often, each entity maps directly to a single database table.
+- Direct Mapping: Often, each entity maps directly to a single database table.
 For example, a User entity might correspond directly to a Users table in the database.
-Shared Tables: In some cases, multiple entities might be stored in a single table.
+- Shared Tables: In some cases, multiple entities might be stored in a single table.
 This is achieved using a discriminator column to distinguish between different entities.
 ## Attributes in Fluent CMS

 ### Overview